Supreme-Ed/Blocky-Math-Champ/AI_INSTRUCTIONS.md

 - Ensure `package.json` contains `"type": "module"`.
 - Configure Jest to support ES modules (e.g., `extensionsToTreatAsEsm: ['.js']` in jest.config.js) to avoid import/export errors during testing.
 - Babel is **not required by default** for this project.
 Only add Babel if you:
-  - Need to use advanced or experimental JavaScript features not supported in modern browsers
+  - Need to use advanced or experimental TypeScript features not supported in modern browsers
   - Need to support legacy browsers
   - Encounter Jest/ESM compatibility issues that cannot be solved with native configuration
 - If Babel is used, ensure it is set up to transpile ES modules as needed for Jest and Playwright.